bazelbuild/rules_apple/doc/rules-visionos.md

 </pre>

-Builds and bundles a tvOS Unit `.xctest` test bundle.
+Builds and bundles a visionOS Unit `.xctest` test bundle.
 Runs the tests using the provided test runner when invoked with `bazel test`.
 When using Tulsi to run tests built with this target, `runner` will not be used since Xcode is the test runner in that case.

-Note: tvOS unit tests are not currently supported in the default test runner.
+Note: visionOS unit tests are not currently supported in the default test runner.

 `visionos_unit_test` targets can work in two modes: as app or library tests.
 If the `test_host` attribute is set to an `visionos_application` target, the tests will run within that application's context.
-If no `test_host` is provided, the tests will run outside the context of a tvOS application.
+If no `test_host` is provided, the tests will run outside the context of a visionOS application.
 Because of this, certain functionalities might not be present (e.g. UI layout, NSUserDefaults).
 You can find more information about app and library testing for Apple platforms [here](https://developer.apple.com/library/content/documentation/DeveloperTools/Conceptual/testing_with_xcode/chapters/03-testing_basics.html).